 Notice of Eviction

-The lobbyists for . . . → Read More: Illinois Capitol Building to be Served Eviction Notice
+The lobbyists for the 1%, and their cohabitating servants in . . . → Read More: Illinois Capitol Building to be Served Eviction Notice

 Sarah Palin’s bus sneaked in and out town before I knew she was here.
-Apparently, she only stayed long enough to visit the Lincoln Presidential Museum, only two blocks from the Old . . . → Read More: Sarah Palin disses Illinois State Fair
+Apparently, she only stayed long enough to visit the Lincoln Presidential Museum, only two blocks from the Old State Capitol building where Obama . . . → Read More: Sarah Palin disses Illinois State Fair

 I wasn’t going to write about redistricting for the Illinois legislature but I’m surprised that news outlets are missing this story.
 Although Democrats are in charge of redistricting, the proposed map for the Illinois state House of Representatives would unnecessarily limit the number of downstate Democrats and cede most of rural Illinois to Republicans.